ebylmz/fast-neural-style-transfer/README.md

 This project implements a fast neural style transfer pipeline based on the framework introduced by Johnson et al. [2], with minor modifications.

 In the following sections, stylization results are presented first, followed by installation instructions and technical details.
 For an in-depth explanation, please see the [project report](report.pdf).
-Additionally, trained model weights can be found in [HuggingFace](https://huggingface.co/spaces/ebylmz/fast-neural-style-transfer/tree/main/models) repository.

 ## 🖼️ Stylization Results